-- If your application is approved without changes, we should mail you the approval notice within six months.
+- If your application is approved without changes, we should mail you the approval notice within nine months.

-- If your application has complex problems, we should mail you the examiner's report within six months.
+- If your application has complex problems, we should mail you the examiner's report within nine months.

 - Will be the same number as on the examiner's report or 1-866-997-1936

 If we approve your application, we will publish it in one issue of the Trade-Marks Journal, which we publish weekly.
 Within two months of the advertisement, others can oppose your application.
 If that happens, we will wait until the matter has been settled before we continue working with your application.

 We will not contact you at this stage unless your application is opposed.
 If this happens, the Trademarks Opposition Board will notify you in writing.